 Climate change caused by greenhouse gas emissions is the greatest environmental and socioeconomic challenge and opportunity of our time.
 To address it, Stanford is developing global solutions and implementing them on campus.
 High performance buildings, continued efficiency improvement in existing buildings, a cutting edge energy system, and a greener campus lifestyle continue Stanford’s legacy of environmental leadership in teaching, research, and action.

-In October 2009, Stanford released a comprehensive and long-range Energy and Climate Action plan.
+In October 2009, Stanford released a comprehensive and long-range Energy and Climate Action plan, which was further updated in February 2013.
 In December 2011, Stanford's Board of Trustees gave concept approval to the energy supply component of the plan – Stanford Energy System Innovations (SESI).

 Click on one of the topics below to see how Stanford University has crafted an Energy and Climate Action Plan that fulfills the promise of sustainability to green the environment, as well as the bottom line.